Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 This article describes deploying IPv4 address bans based on how often a remote client tries to connect to a specific port, using netfilter‘s iptables and ipset tools.

-Matching lists of addresses or networks by using just iptables is indeed messy because iptables as itself does not support matching multiple separate addresses or networks in one rule.
-This means that every checked address or network would need their own rule in the ruleset.
+Matching lists of addresses or networks by using just iptables is indeed messy because iptables itself does not support matching multiple separate addresses or networks in one rule.
+This means that every checked address or network would need its own rule in the ruleset.
 Such complicated and long rulesets bring administration and performance concerns.

 With ipset a list of addresses (or networks, etc.) can be matched from one rule.
 Performance considerations such as indexing the address set make matching and lookups a lot more efficient.